Reducing CO2 Emissions from Distribution

 In Europe, for instance, it uses barges that run along the Rhine River as the means of transportation from the Port of Rotterdam in the Netherlands to its base warehouse in Emmerich, Germany.
 In the U.S., it has reduced CO2 emissions by using railroads when transporting cargo from the Port of Los Angeles on the West Coast to the interior and the East Coast.

 Reconsidering Distribution Routes and Consolidating Logistics Facilities

-Konica Minolta is reducing CO2 emissions from its distribution processes by proactively restructuring its logistics facilities around the world.
+Konica Minolta is reducing CO2 emissions from its distribution processes by restructuring its logistics facilities both in Japan and outside of Japan.

 Milk Run Logistics (Common Collection of Cargos)

 The term "milk run" originally came from the milk collecting system of dairy producers who visited dairy farms to collect milk in a single vehicle.
 In the manufacturing industry, it refers to a collection method in which a single vehicle is used to make rounds picking up goods from various suppliers instead of requesting each supplier to deliver goods individually.